-The intended audience for this course are persons at both the state and local level who may be involved in the state's operational plan for the receipt, allocation and/or distribution of medical assets during a public health emergency.
+Persons at both the state and local level who may be involved in the state's operational plan for the receipt, allocation and/or distribution of medical assets during a public health emergency

 1.1 Solve problems under emergency conditions.